skarab42/detect-package-manager/README.md

 # @skarab/detect-package-manager

-Detects which package manager (bun, pnpm, yarn, npm) to use based on the current working directory.
+Detects which package manager (bun, pnpm, yarn, npm) is used based on the current working directory.

 ## Features